cyle/spacegame-server/README.md

 ## Usage

 Pretty simple: `node server.js` for now.
-Players connecting with their clients must enter the IP or hostname of this server.
+Players connecting with their browser-based clients must enter the IP or hostname of this server.

-If you are just starting, I also suggest running `node utils/build-new-area.js` to build the starting area.
+If you are just starting, you need to run `node utils/build-start-area.js` to build the starting area, or else players won't have anywhere to spawn.

-Right now the mongodb ID of this "starting area" is defined on line 72 of `server.js`, so you'll probably need to update that with your starting area.

 ## Server Functionality